Sherman

 Read More

-Tags: Boutwell Hill State Forest, Brokenstraw State Forest, Chautauqua County Overland Trails, Chautauqua County Overland Trails Revitalization Project, Chautauqua County Parks Department, Chautauqua County Partnership for Economic Growth, Chautauqua Region Community Foundation, Community Foundation for Greater Buffalo, Fred J. Cusimano Westside Overland Trail, Jacob Bodway, Jesse Smith Darrah Fund, Lenna Foundation, MARK GEISE, New York State Department of Environmental Conservation, Panama, Panama State Forest, Sheldon Foundation, Sherman, Thom Wright, Trail Construction Associates
+Tags: Boutwell Hill State Forest, Brokenstraw State Forest, Chautauqua County Overland Trails, Chautauqua County Overland Trails Revitalization Project, Chautauqua County Parks Department, Chautauqua County Partnership for Economic Growth, Chautauqua Region Community Foundation, Community Foundation for Greater Buffalo, Fred J. Cusimano Westside Overland Trail, Jacob Bodway, Jesse Smith Darrah Fund, Lenna Foundation, MARK GEISE, New York State Department of Environmental Conservation, Panama, Panama State Forest, Sheldon Foundation, Sherman, Thom Wright, Trail Construction Associates,

 Phase IV Revitalization Efforts Focused on Trails in Panama and Brokenstraw State ForestsPeople who use Chautauqua County’s Fred J. Cusimano Westside Overland Trail in Panama and Brokenstraw State Forests will notice several improvements and upgrades, thanks to work that was recently completed through the Phase IV Overland Trail Revitalization Project.